HudsonNock/Air-Hockey-Sim/README.md

   To ensure robust performance, the agent trains against multiple opponent types:

   #### 1. Random Positional Agent
-  - Selects a random area of the table
+  - Selects a random area of the table (weighted towards the goal)
   - Moves randomly within that region
   - Provides unpredictable, non-strategic behavior